-The Library at Kendrick School, located in the Sixth Form building, aims to provide a supportive and welcoming environment for all members of the school community, in which to enjoy reading, research and study for both academic and extra-curricular purposes.
+The Library at Kendrick School is open Monday Friday, 8am to 5pm.
+It aims to provide a supportive and welcoming environment for all members of the school community, in which to enjoy reading, research and study for both academic and extra-curricular purposes.
 There is space for individual private study and class or group lessons and it is open throughout the day and after school.